 - the design of machine learning algorithms with improved forecasting performance, lower memory requirements and scalable architecture

 - the development of novel data-aware resource management systems that can provide powerful data processing in distributed parallel computing systems and clusters for real-time processing

-- featuring engineering to selecting the most relevant information to feed the machines, for each specific case to increase accuracy while decreasing the risk of overfitting.
+- featuring engineering to select the most relevant information to feed the machines, for each specific case to increase accuracy while decreasing the risk of overfitting.

-Improvement foreseen: Effective data sampling, improved categorization of the information and extraction of load patterns.
-In addition, given the different regulatory regimes worldwide on data privacy, the technical full potential of data analytics in predicting residential load forecast will be likely more restrained in Europe as a result of a more stringent citizen’s data privacy protection framework.
+Improvement foreseen: Effective data sampling, improved categorisation of the information and extraction of load patterns.
+In addition, given the different regulatory regimes worldwide on data privacy, the technical full potential of data analytics in predicting residential load forecast will be likely more restrained in Europe as a result of the more stringent citizen’s data privacy protection framework.